ob1-sc/cf-lab/tf/README.md

 ## Known Issues

-### Destroy fails for avi_cloud because it is referred by a vCenterServer object
+### Destroy fails for avi_cloud because it is referred by a VCenterServer object

 The error is